UoB-HPC/CloverLeaf-OLD_DONOTUSE/README.md

 *   Get clover_exchange working for different libraries
 *   Figure out why OpenCL version is slow on AMD
 *   Implement reductions in OpenCL version
-*   Implement reductions in CUDA version
 *   Implement visit file output
 *   Start a raja/openmp offload port
 *   rewrite file parsing
 *   reduce number of warnings
 *   writeup how to compile
-*   put ompss tasks over tiles
 *   make sure mpi is still working for all the versions
-*   get kokkos compiling CUDA
+*   get kokkos compiling with CUDA and openmp

 <!-- # CloverLeaf_Serial